 The RSC2 was the Alco's six-axle version of its RS2 design.
-It's purpose, as with all of the builder's RSC models, was to provide more traction under a light road-switcher frame.
+It's purpose, as with all of the builder's RSC models, was to decrease the locomotive's axle loading for light branch line work.

 During the time Alco cataloged the RSC2 many railroads still did not see a need for a six-axle locomotive and as such, few sold.
 Of note, after producing the RSD-1 for the Army Alco did not offer another six-axle Road Switcher model in its catalog until 1951.

 The RSC3 of the early 1950s was the final A1A-A1A design the builder offered to domestic railroads (its Montreal Locomotive Works branch did offer an RSC13 and RSC24 for Canadian lines through the late 1950s).

 Today, at least one RSC2 is preserved, Milwaukee Road #988 at the Mid-Continent Railroad Museum in North Freedom, Wisconsin (where members are attempting to restore the locomotive to operation).

 The Alco RSC2 began production alongside its sister model, the RS2, in 1946 using the same model 244 prime mover.
 Railroads still had yet to embrace such a design in diesels and even market leader Electro-Motive had difficulty selling its SD7 and SD9.

 Still, after the success Alco saw with the Army's interesting RSD-1 it decided to offer a similar version in the more powerful RS2.
 At 1,500 horsepower the RSC2's one advantage was advertised as the distribution of its weight spread over a large area.

 From a historical perspective, Alco never cataloged an "RSD-1."
 The manufacturer simply listed it as a six-axle RS-1.
 The term "RSD-1" was coined solely by railfans.